 Rudy blushed and stuffed his hands into his pockets, making his shoulders hunch and giving him the appearance of having no neck.
 "Right, sorry.
-Stupid comment, I wasn't thinking."
+Stupid comment.
+I wasn't thinking."
 Elliot nodded, and the human seemed to recover his composure.
 "Why don't you come in?"

 Elliot stooped to pick up his neglected suitcase, but when he tried to follow Rudy, he still felt repelled by the open door.
-The vampire cleared his throat and caught the supervisor's attention.
+The vampire cleared his throat and caught his supervisor's attention.
 "Would you mind turning that question into a definitive statement?"

-The werewolf chewed on his lip, trying hard not double over busting a gut.
+The werewolf chewed on his scarred lip, trying hard not double over busting a gut.
 Elliot ground his teeth and wondered if saddling the mutt with a shock collar would be crossing a line.
 He eyed Rudy's bony frame.

 Yeah, he could probably get away with it.